 The three tracks that follow are the freest to wander through and take a break in the R&B, jazzy style for more chilled out dreamy synth-scapes.
 They don’t necessarily have a story but might have intentions to take you out and make some of their own.
 I found myself traveling outside, through lush landscapes and small wonders that can be perfectly complemented by HNNY’s sweet sounds.
 The song “Memory Tapes One” primarily takes you by the hand and leads you somewhere uncut, creating detours to the path that HNNY has set us on, and it gives the whole album a wanderlust feel.
 Explore where you came from and explore what’s out there, both are so important in understanding what makes a Johan a HNNY.

-There is always a beach in all our lives, the one we grew up on spending lazy weekends with our family who watched us run away from the waves and search for starfish along the rocky inlets.
+There is always a beach in all our lives -- the one we grew up on spending lazy weekends with our family who watched us run away from the waves and search for starfish along the rocky inlets.
 “Eagles House” reminds me of the lifeguard that always stood watch over us all, year after year.
 Behind those Ray Bans he saw all of us grow up, some of us bringing our own families eventually.
-This unwavering idea of a place we all came together and can all remember vividly in their simplicity, only to come full circle is a beautiful image.
 I think this is where HNNY takes the cycle back around from the past to the present and maybe even what to look forward to.
 We all have our homes, we all have our memories, we all have our idea of family and simple sacred places within the grand picture.
 The closing track “My Baby” is all of the people that we cared for and cared for us, and a wholesome and hopeful send off from HNNY.
 The simple guitar chords and percussive palette drive us along the sun-kissed coastline leaving us to reflect on what makes us remember those simple Sundays so peacefully and correctly.